ssun6/plotmicrobiome/README.md

 ```

 ## Tree plots
 Significant taxa are highlighted in a taxonomic tree.
+The taxonomic tree is pruned to remove some less prevalent and less abundant branches for visualization.
+These parameters can be adjusted in the tool to include less or more branches.

 ### App example:
 ![alt text](https://github.com/ssun6/plotmicrobiome/blob/main/pics/8tree.png)